yiluhub/common-chart/yilu-common/README.md

 The `secretKeys` are the ones that will be assigned to env vars for the deployment, they also match the keys in vault for the specific secret

-To know which exact `awsPermissionsRolePath` value to use for a given environment, you need to check the respective vault for the given environment under the `aws/secrets-engine` for AWS, and among the roles, select one with the permissions your application needs.
+To know which exact `permissionsRolePath` value to use for a given environment, you need to check the respective vault for the given environment under the `aws/secrets-engine` for AWS, and among the roles, select one with the permissions your application needs.

 ```NOTE: This secrets stanza is the same one used by the external secrets operator.
 This will remain the same for now until we fully migrate to the new vault secrets operator to avoid confusion.
 ```